o3de/o3de.org/content/docs/user-guide/components/reference/terrain/layer_spawner.md

 ## TerrainSpawnerRequestBus

-The `TerrainSpawnerRequestBus` is an internal EBus used by the terrain system to query the Terrain Layer Spawner settings.
-It shouldn't generally be needed or used by other systems, since nothing outside the terrain system should need any information about individual Terrain Layer Spawners.
-However, if a use case should arise, the following request functions on the `TerrainSpawnerRequestBus` EBus interface can be used to query the individual Terrain Layer Spawner components.
+The `TerrainSpawnerRequestBus` is an internal EBus used by the terrain system to query Terrain Layer Spawner settings.
+Other systems generally do not need to use this EBus since nothing outside the terrain system should need any information about individual Terrain Layer Spawners.
+However, if a use case arises, the following request functions on the `TerrainSpawnerRequestBus` EBus interface can be used to query the individual Terrain Layer Spawner components.

 | Request Name | Description | Parameter | Return | Scriptable |
 |-|-|-|-|-|